We flew east out of Oddballs / Delta leaving the green delta; then across the dry Kalahari to Savuti:

 In camp Lionel, teasing, said to a guest who asked about the Lloyd of Lloyd’s Camp: ‘You should meet him!
 Pity he’s not here.
 He’s 6ft 4in tall with long black hair tied back in a ponytail”.
 Yeah, right!
 Lloyd Wilmot’s a legend in deeds, but not in stature, and no longer in hair.

-It was 2001 and the Savute channel was dry, so the only waterholes were supplied by boreholes.
+It was 2001 and the Savute / Savuti channel was dry, so the only waterholes were supplied by boreholes.
 The Savute flows with water from the Linyanti river.
 It apparently flowed in Livingstone’s time, around 1845, then was dry in 1880 and remained dry for over 70 years.
 It flooded again in 1957, dried up again in 1982, flowed again in 2008 and the marsh flooded fully in 2010.
 This was documented by Dereck and Beverley Joubert in their films Stolen River and Journey to the Forgotten River.Mike Myers tells how the whole dynamic of the region changes depending on what’s happening with the water.
-I heard in Maun how Lloyd Wilmot had found a crocodile high up in the rocky hills above the marsh around 1982 after the channel ceased to flow.
+I heard in Maun how Lloyd Wilmot had found a crocodile up under an overhang in the rocky hills above the marsh around 1982 after the channel ceased to flow.

 skoffel – rummage; being a badger; badgering?